wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/connect-to-remote-dependencies-while-developing.md

 !!! tip
     Execute the command `choreo connect --help` to explore all available advanced options and flags.

-!!! tip
-    For testing in CI environments, login to Choreo CLI using a [personal access token](../../choreo-cli/manage-authentication-with-personal-access-tokens/).

 ## Using VS Code